cnabio/cnab-spec/101-bundle-json.md

     - `os`: The operating system of the image
   - `mediaType`: The media type of the image

-Substitutions _must_ be supported for the following formats:
+Substitutions MUST be supported for the following formats:

 - JSON
 - YAML